michaelsboost/TouchDrawer/README.md

 To Do:
 -------------
- * Allow user to change layers (roughLayer being in the back, paintLayer above that then, highlightsLayer and lastly inkLayer).
-Add layers as canvas objects or groups in which the objects in that group are only manipulated by the group's class being the active layer such as roughLayer, paintLayer, etc:)
+ * Allow user to change layers (roughLayer being in the back, paintLayer above that then, highlightsLayer and lastly inkLayer)
- * Add frame (frame holds the svg created by the single fabricjs object holding the layer groups of id's being what the app requires for roughLayer, paintLayer, etc: and when the user clicks that svg the active layer is what's selected upon that svg once loaded in)
- * Import svg (loads svg inside of the editable group WITH THE SVG CONTENTS OF THAT FILE ONLY EDITABLE WITHIN THAT EDITABLE GROUP)
+ * Filters for selected objects
  * Within select tool add a subtool to edit Paths (Bezier Curves), Polygons, Lines and Polylines

 License